 Salary & Outlook

-PA: Physician assistants average around $91,000 per year, or about $44 per hour, though at the high end of the salary range they may make more than $134,000 per year.
+PA: The average income for physician assistants is $102,090, or about $49 an hour, though at the high end of the salary range they may make more than $142,000 per year.

-PA: According to the Bureau of Labor Statistics, jobs for physician assistants are predicted to increase by roughly 33,300 by 2022.
-That’s a 38 percent growth, which is much faster than average.
+PA: According to the Bureau of Labor Statistics (BLS), the number of jobs for physician assistants is expected to increase by roughly 28,700 between 2014 and 2024.
+That’s a 30 percent growth rate, which is much faster than average.

-Whatever position you choose, both nurse practitioners and physician assistants report a high degree of job satisfaction.
-Chances are that if you carefully think through the contrasts above and choose the position that seems to fit your temperament more closely, you will be happy with your choice and your career in the long run.
+Whatever position you choose, you’ll be glad to know that both nurse practitioners and physician assistants report a high degree of job satisfaction.
+Careful consideration of the different aspects of each profession will ensure you choose the position that best aligns with your personality and career goals.